 If you like to delve into ancient legends and explore the places where those legends come from, your next stop might be Isla del Sol in Bolivia.

 The easiest way to get to Isla del Sol is by taking a boat from Copacabana, which will take you there in about 1-hour ½ to 2 hours.
 From the port, it takes one and a half hours to reach the village of Yumani, the largest and most developed settlement located on the south side of the island.
 The only way to reach the village is by hiking up the Yumani steps, which can be a tiring walk, considering its high altitude.

 Since February 2017, the southern side is the only part of the island which is accessible to visitors.
 Despite the restricted access, there are plenty of places to visit.

 The island boasts stunning landscapes and great lookout points – also called miradores – where you can unwind and enjoy this calm little escape and its natural treasures.

-If you would like to get a 360 view of the island, you can walk through a small forest at approximately 15 minutes from the village and reach Cerro Queñuani.
-It opens up to a breath-taking view of southern part of the island and Chelleca island.
+If you would like to get a 360-view of the island, you can walk through a small forest approximately 15 minutes from the village and reach Cerro Queñuani.
+It opens up to a breathtaking view of the southern part of the island and Chelleca island.

 Where to stay